-The financial statements were authorised for issue by the directors on 02 May 2023.
+The financial statements were authorised for issue by the directors on 28 April 2025.
 The directors have the power to amend and reissue the financial statements.

-SIS Australia Group Pty Ltd Statement of financial position For the year ended 31 March 2023 All figures in \$'000
+SIS Australia Group Pty Ltd Consolidated and parent entity statement of financial position For the year ended 31 March 2025 All figures in \$'000